MicrosoftDocs/dynamics-365-fraud-protection/content/view-loss-prevent-schemas.md

 # View loss prevention schema

-This topic outlines the schema for the loss prevention capavbility.
+This topic outlines the schemas used to define the data used in generating models and determining risk assessments.

 Note the following formatting guidelines throughout: